adam-p/danforth-east/README.md

 Introduction
 ------------

-The [Danforth East Community Association](http://deca.to/) asked me to help update their/our membership management system.
+The [Danforth East Community Association](https://deca.to/) asked me to help update their/our membership management system.
 They had been using pieces of paper with new member info, an Excel spreadsheet on someone's computer, and manual responses to PayPal notification email.

 The requirements were/are something like:

 * There are a few hundred members.
 * There are about 12 association managers.
 * People register online and in-the-field (mostly at the local farmers' market).
-  - When joining online, people pay with PayPal or indicate that they'll mail/deliver cheque or cash later.
+  - When joining online, new members pay with PayPal or indicate that they'll mail/deliver cheque or cash later.
-  - When joining at the farmers' market, member typically hands over cash.
+  - When joining at the farmers' market, new members typically hand over cash.
 * Some volunteer management help would be nice to have.
 * Mapping of member locations would be nice to have.
 * It would be nice to be able to register people at the farmers' market on an iPad, etc.

 And some self-imposed requirements:

-* If I get hit by a truck, non-devs should be at least able to salvage the data.
+* If I get hit by a truck, non-devs should at least be able to salvage the data.
 * I didn't want to become the webmaster of the association website.

 I looked into existing solutions and didn't find much.
 [CiviCRM](https://civicrm.org/) is very interesting, but it seemed like overkill, and it seemed like a lot of learning and training.
 (Of course, in retrospect, it would have been less work to do the learning and training.)